amaancrafter/Future-Sales-Prediction/README.md

 # Future-Sales-Prediction

-It's a data science project which gives keen sales insights.
+It's a data science project which gives keen insights to future sales.<br>
-The dataset used is the Predict Future Sales Dataset from Kaggle.
+The dataset used is the <Predict Future Sales Dataset> from Kaggle.<br>
 Awarded as the best project submission 🏆